 The quality of the image is truly a personal choice that comes from the photographer.
 In my opinion, I don’t shoot film for the quality.
 But, more about the aesthetic, color tones and feel that I believe it emulates to the viewer.

 If I wanted an image that focused solely on megapixels and resolution, I would shoot digital.
 Regardless, 35 mm film is a truly versatile medium.
 With photographers capturing everything from street portraits to fashion campaigns to lifestyle imagery with these compact, durable machines.

 To start off I recommend the Canon AE1 Program and a pack of Portra 400.
 For more professional film shooting, I would consider the Leica M7, comes with a high price tag, but the images created are worthy of the investment.

 Medium Format Film Cameras

 For the classic Polaroid feel, consider a Polaroids Original camera.
-For a truly authentic experience, I use the Polaroid Land Camera which can be found usually on Ebay.
-To me, these allow for the most vintage, cinematic feel as well as offer a larger frame in comparison to the square format of other Polaroid options.
+For a truly authentic experience, I use the Polaroid Land Camera.
+To me, these allow for the most vintage, cinematic feel.
+As well as offer a larger frame, in comparison to the square format of other Polaroid options.

 Do you have a preferred camera system that I didn’t mention in this article?
-Let me know what you shoot with and how it applies to your style in the comments below!
+Let me know what you shoot with and how it applies to your style on social at @h_collective.